UPDATED: 27th SEPTEMBER 2018

 They’re worth every penny.

-If you can’t afford a wedding planner though, or you’re one of those brides that really does want to plan their own wedding day, you’ll have to start from the beginning.
+If you can’t afford a wedding planner though (even when you can find a free one online), or you’re one of those brides that really does want to plan their own wedding day, you’ll have to start from the beginning.

 Even if you’ve never planned a wedding, party or event before, the process of planning your own wedding will give you your very own collection of skills, knowledge and contacts.